How To Find Arrowheads In The Woods: What You Need To Know

 Look For Evidence of Indian Camps

-Whether you’re walking in the deepest part of the woods or simply following a well used trail, keep your eyes open for evidence of Indian camps.
+Whether you’re walking in the deepest part of the woods or simply following a well used trail, keep your eyes open for evidence of old Indian camps.
 How do you find Indian Camps?
-Think about areas that you would be useful to you if you were to set up a camp.
-Areas that provide natural shelter, like bluff overhangs, would be a great indication of a possible Indian camp.
+Think about areas that you would be useful to you if you were to set up a camp today.
+Things that would be important for a camp are natural shelter, like bluff overhangs, sources of water such as springs could be a great indications of a possible Indian camps being near by.

 Many Indian camps will be located near a water source, such as a creek, river or spring.
-Just like modern civilizations, ancient peoples relied heavily on water.
-They would have almost always camped very close to a source of water.
+Just like modern civilizations, ancient peoples relied heavily upon water.
+They would have almost always camped very close to a source of fresh water.
 Their survival depended on it.

 Indian camps would have been close to water, but they wouldn’t have necessarily been right on the water.
 Look for high areas that are away from the water a bit, but more importantly, are up out of the floodplain, such as a bluff or a knoll.

-When thinking about how to find arrowheads in the woods, one of the best tips I can give you is to find a creek or river and start your search there.
+When thinking about tips on how to hunt arrowheads in the woods, one of the best tips I can give you is to find a creek or river and start your search there.

-Remember that not all streams, creeks and rivers were flowing like that are now 1000 plus years ago.
+Remember that not all streams, creeks and rivers were flowing the same way 1000 or more years ago.
 Always keep that in mind.
-But if you’re certain you’ve found a creek or river that was present in ancient times, it’ll be a good place to start to look for arrowheads.
+But if you’re certain you’ve found a creek or river that was present in ancient times, it should prove to be an excellent place to begin your hunt for arrowheads.

-Time your arrowhead hunting trip during the time of year where water levels are low.
+Time your arrowhead hunting trip during the part of year when water levels are at their lowest.
+This is typically during the summer months.
 Creeks and rivers with low water levels will expose much more of the gravel bars and creek beds, which is where the arrowheads can be found.
 Also look in the eroded sides of the creeks that would normally be covered with water.

 Arrowheads are made out of stone, so they tend to move along the bottom of the river just like other rocks and gravel.
 Spend time looking for arrowheads in the gravel bars and other rocky areas.
 Look along the water line as well as just inside the water line.
 Moving water will wash away the silt and other debris making it easier to see the arrowheads.